Facebook bans Myanmar army chief, top brass over rights abuses - Journal du Cameroun

 UN investigators lambasted the platform earlier this year, saying it had morphed into a “beast” in Myanmar.

-In recent months the tech giant has embarked on a huge PR campaign, admitting it has often been too slow to take down inflammatory posts.
+In recent months, the tech giant has embarked on a huge public relations campaign, admitting it has often been too slow to take down inflammatory posts.

 It blacklisted two firebrand Buddhist monks and an Islamophobic group notorious for spreading anti-Muslim propaganda.